kessler/node-regedit/README.md

+# ANNOUCEMENT: repository changing ownership
+On the 8th of Feb 2024 this repository will change ownership and move to the personal account of it's maintainer, [Yaniv Kessler](https://github.com/kessler)

 # regedit
 Read, Write, List and do all sorts of funky stuff to the windows registry using node.js and windows script host.